 Query: doesn’t it strike anyone but me as decidedly sinister that within two weeks after we see Rookwood explaining the protections that the Ministry routinely places on Prophecy records, Trelawney is abruptly sacked, a scant week–10 days before the end of the school Term (why not just wait until the Term ends at least?) and a determined effort is made to see her ejected from the protections of Hogwarts Castle?

 Rookwood had been sprung from Azkaban back in, what?
 The first week of January?
-The news of the break-out was all over the front page of the Prophecy on the kids’ first day back at school.
-Wouldn’t you expect this particular conversation to have taken place back then?
+The news of the break-out was all over the front page of the Prophet on the kids’ first day back at school.
+Wouldn’t you expect this particular conversation to have taken place back around then?

-But he does have a very long track record of experimenting with memory modification.
+But he does have a very long track record of experimenting with memory manipulation.

 Think about it.